python/cpython/Doc/howto/clinic.rst

 How to write a custom converter
 -------------------------------

-A converter is a Python class that inherits from :py:class:`CConverter`.
+A converter is a Python class that inherits from :py:class:`!CConverter`.
 The main purpose of a custom converter, is for parameters parsed with the ``O&`` format unit --- parsing such a parameter means calling a :c:func:`PyArg_ParseTuple` "converter function".